o3de/o3de.org/content/docs/userguide/components/instantiating-slice.md

 ---
-description: ' Instantiate a slice in &ly-editor;. '
+description: ' Instantiate a slice in Lumberyard Editor. '
 title: Instantiating a Slice
 ---
 # Instantiating a Slice {#component-instantiating-slice}